horue/Colisa-The-AI-Discord-Bot/readme.md

 # Colisa: The AI Discord Bot
 **AI-powered fun in your server!**

-Uses Google's GenAI (potentially Gemini) for text generation and more!
+Uses Google's GenAI for text generation and more!

 1. Setup: